 Club Presidents need to:

 Club President’s responsibilities are to:

-Here are some important steps to becoming an AWESOME top person, leading positive change.
+Here are some important steps to becoming an awesome President, leading positive change.

 For a club to become a place of respect, safety, fun, fairness and success, committees need to know how to apply the good governance principles and practice which will get them there.